hanggrian/IIT-CS487/assignments/hw2.md

 ### Subproblem 1A

-> “The system must accept responses such that the system is fully aware of the student’s intent for each response”.
+> "The system must accept responses such that the system is fully aware of the student’s intent for each response".

 Protecting against cheating has always been a challenge in any exam, even more so in an automated environment where there is little or no human supervision.
 As